JupiterOne/eslint-config/README.md

 # @jupiterone/eslint-config

-This package provides the standard JupiterOne configuration.
+This package provides the standard JupiterOne `eslint` configuration.

 This configuration extends the following: